sagivnet/FactsService/README.md

 - Backend

+> Configurations: You need to have a file named: .env in folder: Backend Contatins:

+- DB_URI        =  An Atlas MongoDB connection credentials URI
+- TOKEN_SECRET  =  A random string which is used as a private key for Bycryptjs passwords RSA encryption system

 > Backend setup

-- Configurations: You need to have a file named: .env in folder: Backend Contatins:

-- DB_URI        =  An Atlas MongoDB Connection Credentials URI
-- TOKEN_SECRET  =  A Random String Which Used As A Private Key For Bycryptjs Passwords RSA encryption System

 ```shell
 $ cd Backend